 |Pregnancy||Only under the Platinum plan (10 month wait period)||Depends on the plan (12 month wait period)||No, Prestige Plan|

 |Approximate annual cost (35 year-old)||From 1,100 USD to 5,000 USD||From 2,500 USD to 4,000 USD||2,700 USD|

 |Online quote||Available upon filling out a form||Available upon filling out a form||Available upon providing personal and contact information|

 |Pros||Basic plans very affordable||Very complete plans and very good coverage in China||Standard plans include many benefits|

-The information contained in this table is for information purposes, and is a simplification of the information obtained on the websites of the insurance providers.
-Due to the complexity of health insurance policies, we recommend that you thoroughly read the conditions of the policy before purchasing it, as the information stated here may contain impressions.
+The information contained in this table is for information purposes only, and is a simplification of the information obtained on the websites of the insurance providers.
+Due to the complexity of health insurance policies, we recommend that you thoroughly read the conditions of the policy that you will choose, before purchasing it.

 How to evaluate the features of a health insurance policy

 For people who are not familiar with international health insurance, reading a policy may be “Chinese” to you, quite literally.
 Below, I detail the most common vocabulary in health insurance policies so that you can actually understand what you are purchasing.